-DRESS CODE
+DRESS CODE (AP3070)

-Appropriate clothing is expected to be worn by all students in all school and school related activities.
+In addition to AP 3070, Stony Mountain Schools acts in accordance with the following: Appropriate clothing is expected to be worn by all students in all school and school related activities.
 These activities would include extracurricular activities unless otherwise specified.
 In general, clothing deemed to be "appropriate" would be based on the following guideline: Casual clothing that would be acceptable in a professional learning environment in which the student may interact with the general public is expected.
 It is the intent of the Dress Code Policy that in addition to the above "general guidelines" the following will filter all decisions: